elminson/laravel-react-docker-app/README.md

 http://127.0.0.1:8080/
 ```
 ## Tested
-The project was tested in a new droplet in Digital Ocean (https://digitalocean.com).
+The project was tested in a new droplet in Digital Ocean (https://digitalocean.com) following the "Installing and running
+" instructions.
 Droplet used <b>Ubuntu Docker 17.12.0~ce on 16.04 <b>

 ## Built With